Felipefury/8-Ball-Pool-Guide-Line/README.md

 **If you want to have a free trial of the paid version join our discord.**

-# why our system is safe and you will not be punished
+# why our system is safe and you will not be punished?

 > first you need to understand how it works**